DigitalPublishingToolkit/TOD18-Geoblocking/md/16RodriguezCuba.md

 ###Fidel A. Rodriguez###

-**DATA BOX**
+####DATA BOX {.statbox}

-30%: Proportion of Cubans aged 16-54 who have access to the Internet
+- 30%: Proportion of Cubans aged 16-54 who have access to the Internet

-\$2: Hourly cost for a 100 Mbit/s fiber connection in CUC/USD
+- \$2: Hourly cost for a 100 Mbit/s fiber connection in CUC/USD

-0%: Proportion of internet users who made online purchases in 2014 from Cuban accounts
+- 0%: Proportion of internet users who made online purchases in 2014 from Cuban accounts

-0%: Proportion of internet users who paid for a video streaming service in 2014 from Cuban accounts
+- 0%: Proportion of internet users who paid for a video streaming service in 2014 from Cuban accounts

-**QUOTES**
+*“Starting today, people in Cuba with Internet connections and access to international payment methods will be able to subscribe to Netflix and instantly watch a curated selection of popular movies and TV shows.”* – Netflix press release, 9 February 2015

-“Starting today, people in Cuba with Internet connections and access to international payment methods will be able to subscribe to Netflix and instantly watch a curated selection of popular movies and TV shows.” – Netflix press release, 9 February 2015
+####
 Havana, January 2015.
 A young reggaeton singer is detained by the police in a luxurious house on the outskirts of the city.
 The arrest is quickly reported in foreign news media outlets, with Reuters first breaking the